wp-plugins/real-post-slider-lite/trunk/readme.txt

 Check out the demo here: [DEMO](http://jultranet.com/wp/rps-lite/) and the video presentation here: [VIDEO PRESENTATION](http://www.youtube.com/watch?v=fbc62LKgAMI)

 <h3>Premium Version</h3>
 Check out the upgraded, premium version Real Post Slider Lite PLUS which scrolls all visible items at once with a nice animation.
 It is the enhanced version of the lite version.
+More info here: [LINK](http://jultranet.com/wp/#spl/)

 Check out the difference between the **regular** and the **plus** version here: [DEMO](http://jultranet.com/wp/rps-lite/)